 • 8 simultaneous device connections

-• Unblocks: Hulu, Netflix, Disney+, HBO Max, Amazon Prime Video, BBC iPlayer, Vudu, YouTube TV, and more
+• Works with: Hulu, Netflix, Disney+, Max, Amazon Prime Video, BBC iPlayer, Vudu, YouTube TV, and more

 • Compatible with: Microsoft Edge, Windows, macOS, iOS, Android, Chrome, Firefox, routers, and more

 ExpressVPN makes sure all your online information is safe when browsing with Microsoft Edge.
 It uses the highest level of encryption (AES 256-bit), with a kill switch to ensure your data is secure if the VPN accidentally disconnects.
 There’s also a selection of security protocols (including Lightway, OpenVPN, and IKEv2).
-When I tested ExpressVPN for leaks, my actual location and DNS requests remained private.
+When we tested ExpressVPN for leaks, our IP address and DNS requests remained private.

 Plus, it follows a strict no-logs policy and is backed by TrustedServer technology.
 That means ExpressVPN’s servers run on RAM-only.
 None of your information is stored on a hard drive, and the servers are regularly wiped.
 So it physically can’t store or hand over any of your data to third parties.
 It’s also based in the privacy-friendly British Virgin Islands, outside of the 5/9/14 Eyes Alliance and free from data retention laws.

 The service also has a Microsoft Edge extension that offers 3 additional security and privacy features.
 HTTPS Everywhere automatically connects you to the more secure version of a website.
-WebRTC protection prevents websites from discovering your true IP address, and Spoof your location stops HTML5 geolocation from revealing your real location.
+WebRTC protection and Spoof your location stop WebRTC and HTML5 (respectively) from revealing your data.

-The widespread server network provides access to any website or streaming platform you need.
-While connected to the US and the UK servers, I could easily log into my Netflix US account and stream The Alpinist and BBC iPlayer to watch Peaky Blinders.
-All servers I tested connected in less than 15 seconds and were stable the whole time.
+The widespread server network provides secure access to any website or streaming platform you need.
+We had no problems using Netflix, BBC iPlayer, Disney+, and more.
+All servers we tested connected in less than 15 seconds and were stable the whole time.

-I could find only one minor con — the service is a bit pricey with plans beginning at $6.67/month.
+We could find only one minor con — the service is a bit more expensive than its competitors.
 However, ExpressVPN regularly offers generous discounts.
-When I signed up for the 12-month option, I got 49% off and 3 months of service free.
-All subscriptions have the same features, but a long-term plan gives you the best value for money.
+Each pricing option has the same features, but the long-term offer gives you the best value for money.

 There’s also a 30-day money-back guarantee.
-If you don’t like it, getting a refund is easy.
+If you’re not satisfied, getting a refund is easy.
 I contacted support via the 24/7 live chat to test the guarantee and asked for a refund.
-The agent didn’t pressure me to stay and approved my request right away.
-I received the money back in my bank account in 3 days.
+The agent didn’t pressure me to stay and approved the request right away; I saw the money back in my account a few days later.

-2. CyberGhost — Streaming-Optimized Servers to Access Your Favorite Shows With Edge
+2. CyberGhost — Streaming-Optimized Servers to Watch Your Favorite Shows With Edge

 • Dedicated servers for streaming and torrenting